C2SM-RCM/emiproc/joss/paper.md

 The main object
 is the `Inventory` object.
 Any inventory is a subclass of the `Inventory` object.

-`emiproc` provides many utility functions to process this object.
+`emiproc` provides many utility functions to process this basic object.
 Typically processing function take and inventory and some parameters as input and return a new Inventory object with the processed data.

-Example: the `group_categories` function will take a mapping that converts the categories to a new set of categories.
+Example: the `group_categories` function converts an `Inventory` with some categories to a new `Inventory` with another set of categories, based on a mapping provided by the user.
-This is useful if you want to reduce the number of categories for your simulation and use a more general set of categories such as the GNFR categories from [@emep_guidelines].
+This is useful to reduce the number of categories simulated and use a standardized set of categories such as the GNFR sectors from [@emep_guidelines].

 ## Grid
 As inventories and models always come on different grids, `emiproc` uses a `Grid` object.
 For many use cases the `RegularGrid` child class can be used, but for specific models the user can define their own grid.

 Example: The ICON Model [@IconRelease01] is simulated over an icosahedral (triangular) grid, for which `emiproc` provides an `ICON_grid` object.

-Functions in emiproc can then handle this `Grid` objects.
+Functions in `emiproc` can then perform various operations on these `Grid` objects

 Example: the `remap_inventory` function can be used to remap the emissions to a different grid.
 The `remap_inventory` function takes an `Inventory` and a `Grid` as input, and returns a new `Inventory` containing emissions remapped to the new grid.

 ## Temporal and vertical profiles

-To handle the temporal distribution of the emissions, the `emiproc` package uses the `TemporalProfile` object which are assigned to the `Inventory`.
+To handle the temporal distribution of the emissions, `emiproc` uses the `TemporalProfile` object which are assigned to the `Inventory`.
-This object stores the temporal distribution of the emissions and can be used to scale the emissions based on different scenarios.
+This object stores the temporal distribution of the emissions.
 Profiles can be either defined at specific datetimes or cyclic defined at different temporal resolutions (e.g. daily, weekly, monthly).